iannisimo/OrarioTreni/QWEN.md

 ## 5. Important Implementation Details

 ### Backend Architecture
-- The backend is implemented as a Cloudflare Worker using the Workers runtime
+- The backend is implemented as an Express.js server
 - It serves as a proxy to bypass CORS restrictions when accessing the Trenitalia API directly from the browser
 - The backend handles the following API endpoints:
   - `/api/stations/{query}` - for station autocomplete functionality
-  - `/api/trains/{departure}/{destination}` - for finding trains between stations
+  - `/api/train-details/{trainNumber}/{departureStationId}/{departureDate}` - for getting detailed train information
   - `/api/station-departures/{stationId}/{timestamp}` - for getting train departures for a station on a specific date
   - `/api/station-arrivals/{stationId}/{timestamp}` - for getting train arrivals for a station on a specific date
 - The backend properly handles CORS headers allowing cross-origin requests